quantumlib/Qualtran/docs/reference/qualtran.md

 [`class DidNotFlattenAnythingError`](./qualtran/DidNotFlattenAnythingError.md): An exception raised if `flatten_once()` did not find anything to flatten.

 [`class Register`](./qualtran/Register.md): A data type describing a register of qubits.

+[`class SelectionRegister`](./qualtran/SelectionRegister.md): Register used to represent SELECT register for various LCU methods.

 [`class Signature`](./qualtran/Signature.md): An ordered sequence of `Register`s that follow the rules for a bloq signature.